ScooloV/bbpedia/docs/death_zone/new_inducements.md

 skills and the Really Stupid (4+) trait.

 0-1 TEAM MASC0T
-30,000 G0LD PIECES, AVAILABLE T0 ANY TEAM
+30,000 GOLD PIECES, AVAILABLE TO ANY TEAM
 *In some regions, team mascots are incredibly popular.*
 *The fans delight to see one of their number take to the* *pitch alongside their beloved team, often dressed head-to-* *toe in a most